 We aim to provide children with the opportunity to experience a co-operative and collaborative curriculum through a balance of individual, paired and group activities.
 Our children are encouraged to gain an understanding of skills by working in variety of ways including: directed, improvised and exploratory activities that promote a broad base of movement, develop their creative and expressive abilities, through improvisation and problem solving.
 In lessons higher up the school, children have the opportunity to design and implement their own PE lessons giving them a chance to teach their peers a range of skills as well as boosting their confidence and speaking skills.
 From here, children are also encouraged to evaluate each other’s skills, offering them advice to move them forward in their learning.

 We have a strong belief in encouraging pupils to appreciate the importance of a healthy and fit body, and begin to understand those factors that affect health and fitness.
-The school will be following the new TeachActive scheme, which focusses on incorporating physical activity across the curriculum.
-Strong links are made between PSHE, Science and PE and a popular Change 4 Life club is run after school with a focus on PP children.
+The school will be following the TeachActive scheme, which focusses on incorporating physical activity across the curriculum.
+Strong links are made between PSHE, Science and PE.
+We will also be having A-life in school to promote fitness after the healthy workshop they did last year.

 It is important to note that PE will be taught following government guidelines and this is something that is constantly being reviewed and updated.